David

 Constanza scoffed, narrowing her eyes with a grin.
 “A crush?
 Please.
 I’m just generous with my pity laughs.”

 “Don’t blame me,” she teased.
 “That dream-in-class story was weak.
-I give it a 6 out of 10.
-Maybe a 7 for delivery.”
+I give it a six out of ten.
+Maybe a seven for delivery.”

 “I was being vulnerable.
 You’re supposed to reward honesty.”